 Hoping to dodge any questions from his mum, Shepard quickly stood up.
 "I'll go get us some more drinks."

 Hannah just stared at her son's retreating form.
 She could hardly believe what she had just seen.
-The words themselves were impressive, but the passion in his voice as he spoke was something that she hadn't seen in him for nine years.
+The words themselves were impressive, but the passion in his voice as he spoke was something that she hadn't seen in him for nearly a decade.
 It seemed that now he was finally coming out of the shadow of Akuze, and it was all thanks to the young Quarian woman sitting in front of her.

-"Thank you.
-Thank you for bringing my son back to me."
+"Thank you," she said quietly, little more than a whisper, "thank you for bringing my son back to me."

 Garrus nodded in agreement.
 "He's always been there for us, for the crew, for every distressed individual that has had the good fortune to be within a lightyear of him.
 But he never let anyone help him, no one except you.
 Even back on the SR-1 everyone could see that he liked being near you, talking to you.
 But now I think he needs you, more than even he realises."